 Dave Bechberger will be presenting the following session: Moving Your Data To Graph.

-Arnaud De Moissac (SF Paris)
+Arnaud De Moissac (Paris)

 Dr. Denise Koessler Gosnell (Charleston) @DeniseKGosnell

 Prior to PokitDok, Dr. Gosnell earned her Ph.D. in Computer Science from the University of Tennessee.
 Her research on how our online interactions leave behind unique identifiers that form a “social fingerprint” led to presentations at major conferences from San Diego to London and drew the interest of such tech industry giants as Microsoft Research and Apple.
 Additionally, she was a leader in addressing the underrepresentation of women in her field and founded a branch of Sheryl Sandberg's Lean In Circles.

 (NEW) - Chris LaCava @uxchrislacava

 Chris LaCava has spent the past two decades defining, designing and building software for a variety of industry verticals.
 He has experience as a usability engineer, interaction designer, front-end developer as well as product manager for both consulting and product-oriented organizations.
 Chris leads Expero's efforts in defining visualization for graph datasets.

 Chris LaCava will be presenting the following session: Meaningful User Experience with Graph Data.

 Mo has a Masters in Computer Science from Brandeis University, Bachelors in Math & Computer Science from College of the Holy Cross and MBA from Georgetown University.
 Mo is a Boston native, living in Austin and loves snow sports (not in Austin) and in order to maintain that addiction exercises and spends time outdoors (in Austin).